 Before you start to complete an application form, you are advised to check that your project meets the general eligibility criteria for the Natspec Awards and the specific criteria for the category of award for which you are applying.
+You may also wish to check the frequently asked questions.
+We have prepared some guidance for applicants based on the submissions for the 2020 awards.

-Applications should consist of a project summary, no more than 750 words to be entered in the form below.
+Applications should consist of a project summary, no more than 750 words, to be entered in the form below.
 It should cover:

 - what has been implemented